martaver/ShouldBe/README.md

 # State of the project

-The project, although messy, is being used successfully with XUnit as the assertion platform in our production projects.
-There are many useful extension methods that could be added.
-It is even working fine XUnit running multi-threaded.
+The project is a functional prototype being used successfully with multi-threaded XUnit as the assertion platform in our production projects.
+There are many useful extension methods and constraints that could be added.

-The project is currently dependent on Kellerman's CompareNetObjects and Ploeh's AutoFixture - although these were mainly used for convenience - ideally, the project would be dependency free.
+The project is currently dependent on Kellerman's CompareNetObjects and Ploeh's AutoFixture - although these were mainly used for convenience - ideally, the project could and should be dependency free.

 # Acknowledgements